Made in America (The Sopranos): Music

-In the final scene of the series, Little Feat's "All That You Dream" is playing over Holstens' P.A. as Tony enters the diner ahead of Carmela, A.J. and Meadow.
-"Don't Stop Believin'" is played throughout the rest of the scene.
-Journey's lead singer Steve Perry initially refused to let David Chase use the song until he knew the fate of the leading characters and did not give final approval until three days before the episode aired.
-Perry feared that the song would be remembered as the soundtrack to Tony's demise until Chase assured him that would not be the case.
-Immediately following the airing of "Made in America," the song enjoyed a great surge of popularity; its sales on iTunes, for example, grew 482 percent.
-The newly growing attention to the band helped it climb out of the reportedly difficult times it was having at the time.
+In the scene in which Anthony Jr.'s vehicle catches fire while parked on leaves, Anthony and Rhiannon are listening to "It's Alright, Ma (I'm Only Bleeding)" from the album Bringing It All Back Home by Bob Dylan.
+In the final scene, "All That You Dream" by Little Feat plays on the restaurant's speakers as Tony enters the diner ahead of his family.
+The song "Don't Stop Believin'" by Journey then plays throughout the rest of the scene.
+Steve Perry initially refused to clear the song for use, fearing it would be remembered for being part of a death sequence; Chase promised otherwise, and Perry ultimately gave final approval three days before the episode aired.
+Immediately following the episode, the song saw a surge in popularity, with its sales on iTunes growing by 482%; its use in the series is credited with reviving mainstream attention for Journey, who reportedly suffered financial difficulties in the 2000s.

-Interpretations of the final scene
+Analysis and interpretation

-The final scene of "Made in America" became the subject of much discussion, controversy, and analysis after its original broadcast.
+The final scene of "Made in America" became the subject of intense discussion, controversy, and analysis after its original broadcast.
 The use of an abrupt cut to black followed by several seconds of silence led many viewers to initially believe that their cable or DVR had cut out at a crucial moment.

-Opposing interpretations soon emerged among viewers regarding the ultimate fate of series protagonist Tony Soprano, with some believing that he was killed while others believe that he remains alive.
+Opposing interpretations soon emerged among viewers regarding the ultimate fate of series protagonist Tony Soprano, with some believing that he was killed while others believe that he remains alive (the final shot has led many to speculate that if still alive, Tony will spend the rest of his life in true gangster fashion, "looking over his shoulder").

-One argument for the former points to a conversation that Tony had in the midseason premiere episode "Soprano Home Movies" with his brother-in-law Bobby, in which Bobby comments on how suddenly and without sound death can happen in their lives as gangsters: "You probably don't even hear it when it happens, right?"
+One argument for the former points to a conversation that Tony had in the midseason premiere episode "Soprano Home Movies" with his brother-in-law Bobby, in which Bobby comments on how suddenly death can happen in their line of work: "You probably don't even hear it when it happens, right?"
 A flashback to this scene also appears in the final minutes of "The Blue Comet", the episode preceding "Made in America".
 When questioned on the theory, HBO spokesman Quentin Schaffer stated that the conversation is a "legitimate" hint.
+The final scene showing a man who glances at Tony (credited as "Man in Members Only Jacket") and who later goes to the bathroom, has been interpreted as a reference to Michael Corleone retrieving a hidden gun from a restaurant bathroom to kill his enemies in The Godfather (1972); in the episode "Johnny Cakes", it was revealed that this is Tony's favorite scene from the film.